Collaborative leadership: Term Exploration

-Rubin and Brock distinguish collaborative leadership from collective impact, defining the latter as "...(beginning) when we, as a community, agree to a set of shared outcomes and then, individually, return to our home organizations and work with our staffs, boards, and volunteers to figure out what we - individually and organizationally - can best do to achieve those shared goals."
-Collaborative leadership is how we align and integrate across organizations.
+Rubin and Brock differentiate collaborative leadership from collective impact, defining the latter as beginning when a community agrees on shared outcomes.
+"Individuals then return to their respective organizations to determine how they, both personally and organizationally, can contribute to achieving those goals."

-David Archer and Alex Cameron, in their 2008 book Collaborative Leadership: How to succeed in an interconnected world, identify the basic objective of the collaborative leader as the delivery of results across boundaries between different organisations.
-They say "Getting value from difference is at the heart of the collaborative leader's task... they have to learn to share control, and to trust a partner to deliver, even though that partner may operate very differently from themselves."
+David Archer and Alex Cameron, in their 2008 book Collaborative Leadership: How to succeed in an interconnected world, identify the basic objective of the collaborative leader as the delivery of results across boundaries between different organizations.
+Stating that "Getting value from difference is at the heart of the collaborative leader's task; they have to learn to share control, and to trust a partner to deliver, even though that partner may operate very differently from themselves."